 If you have a medical condition or take prescription medications, always talk to your doctor before nursing your baby.
-With most prescription medications you can continue to breastfeed because only small amounts will pass through your breast milk.
+Breastfeeding is safe to continue with most prescription medications because only small amounts will pass through your breast milk.

 What do I feed my baby when I cannot breastfeed?